maxscheiber/LC4-haskell/README.md

 LC4-haskell
 ===========

 Purely functional interpreter for the educational LC-4 ISA, written by Max Scheiber (scheiber), and Ashutosh Goel (asgoel).
+The LC-4 ISA is a custom instruction set architecture created at the University of Pennslyvania, based off of the popular LC-3 ISA.
+The LC-4 ISA is commonly used for educational purposes, in classes such as CIS 240 (Intro. to Computer Architecture) at the University of Pennsylvania.

 Main
 ===========